mattwilliamson/deepdrive_micro/README.md

 # TODO
-- timeout i2c for imu so it doesn't freeze everything
-- power on self test
-- scaling imu output
-- publish magnetometer
-- covariance of imu message
+- diagnostic with timing for each core loop
+- convert joint state to radians for position
 - refactor publishers into separate files
 - refactor pid controller
 - publish odom
+- handle twist messages
+- icm20948 has a dmp onboard. use sparkfun portable library: https://github.com/sparkfun/SparkFun_ICM-20948_ArduinoLibrary rewrite driver to use their sdk instead of generating a quaternion on cpu @ 100+hz
+- convert speed to m/s for cmd
+- subscribe to cmd commands
+- timeout i2c for imu so it doesn't freeze everything
+- power on self test
+- scaling imu output (Gs)
 - imu is sampling at 100hz, but our control loop is 50hz
 - adc_ref not connected.
 - add icm20948 to pcb
-- calibrate imu, magenetic declination, madgwick
 - check ADC_VREF == 3.3 V
-- tune pid controller - output speed might not be correct (might not be estimating speed accurately)
 - if a motor is not getting any pulses after some time, raise some kind of error and stop
-- back right encoder is giving some noisy pulse counts (there was a solder bridge)
 - diagnostic messages
 - param server for pid, speed, etc
-- convert speed to m/s for cmd
-- second publisher for actual speed or put in diagnostic?
 - joint state on mcu?
-- do odom on mcu?
+- publish temperature from imu?
 - use flash to save params
-- use mutext to lock status? https://www.raspberrypi.com/documentation/pico-sdk/high_level.html#mutex
+- use mutex to lock status? https://www.raspberrypi.com/documentation/pico-sdk/high_level.html#mutex

+### Motor Feedback Loop
 - interpolators for counting pulses? or pio
 - pid controller on interpolator?

-- future: use pwm to measure pulses
+- back right encoder is giving some noisy pulse counts (there was a solder bridge)
+- tune pid controller - output speed might not be correct (might not be estimating speed accurately)

+### ADC
 - ADC_AVDD should be decoupled with a 100nF capacitor close to the chip’s ADC_AVDD pin.
 - ADC_AVDD can use from the same power source as the digital IO supply (IOVDD)
 - IOVDD, VREG_VIN = 3.3v